 Where an individual dwelling may require more than two spaces these additional spaces may generally be provided as part of unallocated on street parking, providing this is designed-in.
+With regards to road width and highway safety

-Where a dwelling has car parking within its individual plot (or title) boundary, at least one parking space should be capable of enlargement to achieve a minimum width of 3300mm i.e. if a 2400mm wide parking space has a 900mm access path adjacent to, and level with it.
+Where a dwelling has car parking within its individual plot (or title) boundary, at least one parking space should be capable of enlargement to achieve a minimum width of 3300mm i.e. if a 2500mm wide parking space has a 900mm access path adjacent to, and level with it.
 Where this does not occur, a parking space should be capable of achieving this 3300mm width by adjacent to soft landscaping, so that this can be re-surfaced and made level with the parking space in the future.
-The space (or potential wider space) should be at least 4800mm in length.
+The space (or potential wider space) should be at least 5000mm in length.